masakhane-io/masakhane-mt/initiatives.md

 Working on a Masakhane initiative that is not listed here?
 Please add it with a PR :heart:

+Keen to help on any of these initiatives?
+Please see our [message board](https://github.com/masakhane-io/message-board)

 | Initiative                     | Description                                                                                                            | Slack Group            |
 |--------------------------------|------------------------------------------------------------------------------------------------------------------------|------------------------|
 | Benchmarks                     | Continued expansion and iterations on our language benchmarks as documented on the main GitHUB README                  | #benchmarks            |